Scope 3 commodity import deforestation emissions imported into the U.S. pose billions in financial risks for investors.

 - Retail prices of imported beef could increase by 700% if climate costs of emissions from deforestation were factored into pricing.

-- Scope 3 emissions from deforestation for the production of commodities imported to the U.S. totaled 21.24 mtCO2 in 2019, greater than the 2020 emissions of countries like the Democratic Republic of the Congo, Nicaragua, and Panama.
+- Scope 3 emissions from deforestation for the production of commodities imported to the U.S. totaled 21.24 mtCO2 in 2019, greater than the 2020 emissions of countries like the Congo, Nicaragua, and Panama.